 Graduation Requirement Check

 Candidates for degrees to be awarded must request a graduation requirement check at the Office of the Registrar at least one quarter prior to the end of the term of their expected graduation.
 To avoid late fees, the Graduation Check should be filed by the established deadlines listed under the Academic Regulations and Standards section of this catalog.
-Graduate students may file the Grad Check by the deadline without being advanced to candidacy, but the Grad Check cannot be completed until the advancement is received in the Office of the Registrar.
+Graduate students cannot file the Grad Check until they are advanced to candidacy but will not be charged the late fee.

 Special Events and Guest Services- Commencement Office